-International entry status: Entry is partially open for citizens and permanent residents of Poland
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Poland

-The information above was last checked on 9/21/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Berlin from Warsaw closer to your date of departure here
+The above information was last checked on 1/28/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Berlin from Warsaw closer to your date of departure here

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/20/21.
-Please check the latest COVID-19 travel safety regulations for your train to Warsaw from Berlin closer to your date of departure here here.
+Last checked on 1/28/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Warsaw from Berlin closer to your date of departure here here.